-A—Yeah, that’s sure part of the stir too.
-The rifles take down for carrying in your pack.
-And they have interchangeable bbls.too.
-So you could shoot a 243, a 308 and a 358 win. on the same action.
-Makes a pretty impressive all-around battery with the same trigger, stock, scope, etc. Makes you very good shot.
+A—Yeah, that’s surely part of the stir too.
+The rifles takedown for carrying in your pack.
+And they have interchangeable barrels too.
+So you could shoot a 243, a 308, and a 358 win. on the same action.
+Makes a pretty impressive all-around battery with the same trigger, stock, scope, etc. Makes you a very good shot.

 Q—Will you come back and discuss some details on HOW to backpack hunt, aside from the gear, which you certainly seem to have covered?